AR-based Surgical Navigation

 McGill University: Master Thesis Project, Supervisor: Dr. Mark Driscoll, Co-supervisor: Dr. Jorge Angeles, Dr. Ahmed Aoude

-Proposed a coordinate-measurement solution using the FaroArm, a high-precision measuring robotic arm, to evaluate the accuracy of the virtual lumbar spine model reconstructed from CT images.
-A landmark registration algorithm was used for calibration.
-The error from the reconstruction procedures for the virtual model were quantified.
+Proposed and implemented a coordinate measurement framework using the FaroArm, a high-precision articulated measurement arm, to evaluate the geometric accuracy of lumbar spine models reconstructed from CT images.
+Developed a landmark-based registration algorithm for system calibration and quantitatively assessed reconstruction errors of the virtual anatomical models.

-Part 1: This part is the registration procedure linking the coordinate systems of virtual spine in CT image data with real patient.
+Part 1: This part is the registration procedure that aligns the coordinate system of the patient’s anatomy with the preoperative CT-derived virtual spine model.
 Landmark registration can be used if corresponding fiducial markers are selected.
 Surface registration is another approach by sliding the probe on the surface of bone to collect a seires of points.
-Others registration methods depend on X-ray/DRR registration using C-arm or O-arm.
+Other image-guided registration methods include X-ray/DRR registration using C-arm and O-arm.

-Part 3: Automatic segmentation of vertebra using deep learning (variations of U-net) and then 3D reconstruction.
+Part 3: Automatic segmentation of vertebra using deep learning (variations of UNet) and 3D reconstruction from the segmentation mask.

 Screenshot of the navigation software under development: